ggrossman/unix-cb/README.md

 One of them was named Brian Behlendorf, nickname Vitamin B. He expressed interest in the chat server and asked if he could have the code.
-I gladly gave it to him.
+I happily gave it to him.
 He was a leader in the San Francisco rave scene centered at the 1015 Folsom club and set up a "virtual rave" server using the Unix/CB code.
 "Vrave" would often be set up at raves as a desktop computer and you could communicate with ravers at OTHER raves.
-They added features to the server like the string "BOOM BOOM BOOM BOOM" being printed occasionally to give a techno feel.
+They added features to the server like the string `BOOM BOOM BOOM BOOM` being printed occasionally to give a techno feel.
 Brian and his fellow developers also undoubtedly fixed numerous bugs and actually got the software to be stable production code, which it probably wasn't when I gave it to him.

 Even though we were both at Cal at the same time, I never met Brian in person or even traded more than a few e-mails with him.
-He, of course, went on to be one of the founders of the Apache Server and a leading figure in the open source movement.
+He, of course, went on to become one of the founders of the Apache Server and a leading figure in the open source movement.

 His future wife, Laura La Gassa, contacted me at one point and offered